ethansilvas/basic-git-branching/README.md

 # My basic guide to using git branches to share with my friends :D

-## Quick and simple steps (context of each step is provided in the corresponding sections after this one)
+## Quick and simple steps (more details of each step is provided in their corresponding sections)

 [Step 1](#step-1-make-sure-you-are-in-the-branch-that-you-want-to-base-your-new-branch-off-of): Checkout the main branch with `git checkout main`.
 Update your main branch with `git pull`. <br>